This microcredential represents the educator's ability to provide specific, immediate, and continual feedback to inform students of progress.

 Lesson Plan: Submit two detailed lesson plans demonstrating your use of feedback to students to support their learning.
 Each lesson plan should include your use of learning intentions and success criteria; it should also include opportunities for students to use your feedback.

-Testimonial: : Submit three to five testimonials from students, parents, colleagues and/or your administrator that show how receiving specific, immediate, and continual feedback helped them individually or how they saw improvement in a student or class.
+Testimonial: Submit three to five testimonials from students, parents, colleagues and/or your administrator that show how receiving specific, immediate, and continual feedback helped them individually or how they saw improvement in a student or class.
+Be sure to follow your district/charter guidelines for student privacy.

 Observation Results: Submit one observation from a colleague or administrator that shows how the teacher provided specific, immediate, and continual feedback.